GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 UNIT V: SURFACE CHEMISTRY

-Adsorption – chemisorption and physisorption; factors affecting adsorption of gases on solids; activity and selectivity: enzyme catalysis; catalysis: homogenous and heterogeneous, colloidal state: distinction between true solutions, colloids and suspensions; lyophobic multimolecular and macromolecular colloids; lyophilic, properties of colloids; Brownian movement, Tyndall effect, electrophoresis, coagulation; emulsions – types of emulsions.
+Adsorption – chemisorption and physisorption; factors affecting adsorption of gases on solids; activity and selectivity: enzyme catalysis; catalysis: homogenous and heterogeneous, colloidal state: the distinction between true solutions, colloids and suspensions; lyophobic multimolecular and macromolecular colloids; lyophilic, properties of colloids; Brownian movement, Tyndall effect, electrophoresis, coagulation; emulsions – types of emulsions.

 UNIT VI: GENERAL PRINCIPLES AND PROCESSES OF ISOLATION OF ELEMENTS